warkrismagic/mcp-ui-fork_research/docs/src/guide/getting-started.md

 # Getting Started

-This guide will walk you through setting up your development environment and using the MCP-UI SDK packages.
+This guide will help you get started with the MCP-UI SDK, which provides tools for building Model Context Protocol (MCP) enabled applications with interactive UI components.

 ## Prerequisites